timvandermeij/sentiment-analysis/README.md

             mpirun -np $procs $@ bash -c "source ~/.bashrc;source activate;cd $workdir; python $prog $args" }

 Now `source ~/.bashrc` and then run `ssh-activate` in order to set up an SSH agent with your key by entering your passphrase.
 We can already use the `pympi` function to run a program locally without problem, however we are not yet done setting up which hosts we can connect to.
-Use `./ssh-setup.sh /scratch/spark/conf/slaves` to set up a hosts file as well as check if all connections are OK.
-Follow the instructions there and rerun it in case something goes wrong.
+Use `./ssh-setup.sh /scratch/spark/conf/slaves` (after cloning the code from this repository) to set up a hosts file as well as check if all connections are OK.
+If the script complains about bad permissions, run `chown 600 $HOME/.ssh/config`.
+Follow any further instructions from the script and rerun it in case something goes wrong.
 Note that `ssh-activate` must be run every session before using `pympi`, while setup only needs to be done once.

 Once all is set up, check whether the Python scripts are distributed as follows: `pympi 8 mpi-test.py "" --hostfile hosts --map-by node`.